edgedb/easy-edgedb/chapter1/index.md

 };
 ```

-But this would only create a `Person` type connected to the `City` type but with nothing in it.
-Let's see what's inside:
+If we were to do that, it would only create a `Person` type connected to the `City` type but with nothing in it.
+And if we did a query on the `Person` type as follows:

 ```edgeql
 select Person {